csswizardry/CSS-Guidelines/README.md

            <p>Lorem</p>
        </div>
      *
-     * We do not prefix lines of code with an astersik as to do so would inhibit
+     * We do not prefix lines of code with an asterisk as to do so would inhibit
      * copy and paste.
      */